Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Empirical results

 Figure \ref{fig:overall_cumulative} plots the overall cumulative effect of mean UTCI on climate driven mortality, and both models consistently reveal a U-shaped relationship between UTCI and the relative risk (RR) of weekly mortality.
 This confirms the well-established finding that both extreme cold and hot weather increase mortality risk.
 We also observe that the ``optimal'' UTCI for the minimum RR is located between approximately $18^\circ\text{C}$ and $25 ^\circ\text{C}$ in all regions.
 Overall, we observe that older age groups are more vulnerable to extreme cold, exhibiting higher RR at low UTCI values compared to the younger age groups.
 As shown in the plots, the elderly population in Lisbon is particularly sensitive to extreme heat stress across the three regions.
 Note that the $y$-axis scale is consistent across all panels, except for the Lisbon age group 85+, which have a higher maximum value.
 However, it is important to understand that the DLNM component in our models also includes the HWD and CWD variables.
 Therefore, to gain a complete picture of how extreme UTCI elevates mortality risk, we need to consider both the estimates from the cross-basis function and the estimated parameters for the HWD and CWD variables.
 This also explains why, for older age groups in Athens and Rome, the RR at high UTCI values is not as elevated as it is for younger age groups.

-We plot the lagged effects of UTCI in Figures \ref{fig:lag_athens_lc}--\ref{fig:lag_rome_ll} in Appendix \ref{sec:lagged_effects}, illustrating how heat and cold exposures impact mortality over multiple lag days in the DLNM--LC and DLNM--LL models.
-We examine two cases where UTCI $=$ -$5$ (cold stress) and $35$ (heat stress).
+We plot the lagged effects of UTCI in Figures C.1--C.6 in online supplementary material Section C, illustrating how heat and cold exposures impact mortality over multiple lag days in the DLNM--LC and DLNM--LL models.
+We examine two cases where UTCI $=$ $-5$ (cold stress) and $35$ (heat stress).
 For heat exposure, the relative mortality risk typically rises within the first five days of lag, reflecting an immediate adverse effect.
 After around ten days of heat exposure, ``harvesting effects'' can be observed where relative risk becomes less than one.
 On the other hand, cold exposure tends to exhibit a delayed but long-lasting effect on mortality: the relative risk gradually increases over time, peaking between five and ten days of lag before subsequently declining.
-These lag-response patterns are consistent with existing literature, and the effects are particularly pronounced in older populations.
+These lag-response patterns are particularly pronounced in older populations.